 A tiny handful of the leaders who’ve fallen under our lens include:

 Keith Rittmaster, one of the world’s most dedicated and joyful whale and dolphin researchers.
-Born to be wild, Keith rides around Beaufort, NC on a motorbike bedecked by a decorative shark fin.
+Born to be wild, Keith rides around Beaufort, NC on a motorbike bedecked by a decorative dolphin fin crafted from a surfboard skeg.
 He’s usually heading to work at his Cape Lookout Studies Program lab in the woods.
 Guitar solos flow from the stereo as he and biologist, Josh Summers ingeniously MacGuyver mechanisms for safely cataloguing and storing giant whale bones and skeletons.
+Congratulations to Keith and Josh for winning 2017 Peer Recognition Awards from the Smithsonian Institute.
 Help Keith and his colleagues learn more, teach us more, and conserve more by donating here.

 Bonnie Monteleone, another marine motorcycle maven and also Executive Director of the Plastic Ocean Project.
 Bonnie is an artist-turned-scientist who travels the globe removing plastics from the sea.
 She incorporates some of this into large-scale art installations used for educating school children about wildlife, environmental, and public health impacts of global garbage.
 She’s also collaborating with PK Clean to convert ocean plastics to fuel using a closed-loop conversion system.
 Get involved!